Skip To Main Content

 See important safety information, including boxed warning, in the attached prescribing information.

-Improved Fasting Serum Glucose in SURPASS Studies
+Fasting Serum Glucose in the Tirzepatide Type 2 Diabetes Studies

-Tirzepatide is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1
+Mounjaro (tirzepatide) is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1

-Two statistical estimands, efficacy or treatment-regimen, were used to evaluate efficacy data from the phase 3 clinical trials of tirzepatide.
-Efficacy estimand evaluates the treatment effect prior to discontinuation of the study drug.
-Treatment-regimen estimand evaluates the treatment effect irrespective of adherence to the study drug.
 Differences in reported data may reflect the application of these estimands.
 This response presents data reflecting the efficacy estimand.
-For treatment-regimen estimand results, please refer to the manuscript cited and/or the US prescribing information, where applicable.
+For treatment-regimen estimand results, please refer to the manuscript cited and/or the US prescribing information, where applicable.1-7

+Table 1.
 Summary of Fasting Serum Glucose in SURPASS Studies2-8

 FSG, mg/dLa